WHAT IS THE FRENCH VOCABULARY BUNDLE?

 The French vocabulary bundle is a set of the essential Anki flashcards to learn French vocabulary.

-Based on scientific research from linguists Michael Lewis, James Milton, Stephen Krashen and Paul Nation, the French vocabulary bundle will help you reach 90% French comprehension and A2 CERF (vocabulary) level.
+Based on scientific research from linguists Michael Lewis, James Milton, Stephen Krashen and Paul Nation, the French vocabulary bundle will help you reach 90% French comprehension and A2 CEFR (vocabulary) level.

 Receive a discount by buying all 3 flashcard decks now.
 You’ll learn the French 625 Words, French Top 2000 Words and Common French Phrases (only available in the bundle).